 We facilitate a number of Awards aimed at recognising, rewarding, supporting and developing excellent practice.
 Six Award schemes are available to ensure that there are opportunities for all individuals and teams at Anglia Ruskin.

 The Anglia Professional Recognition Scheme for Teaching and Supporting Learning provides two routes to Anglia Ruskin and Higher Education Academy fellowships in one of four categories which reflect an individual’s role and experience in teaching and supporting learning.

 Our newly designed Anglia Ruskin University Teaching Fellowship Awards Scheme rewards those who have made an outstanding contributions to learning and teaching, and to offer opportunities for further career development.

-Through the annual National Teaching Fellowship Scheme, the Higher Education Academy makes up to 50 individual awards of £10,000 each to exceptional practitioners within the higher education sector.
+Through the annual National Teaching Fellowship Scheme, the AdvanceHE recognises up to 55 exceptional practitioners within the higher education sector.
 Successful individuals are also eligible to apply for funding for learning and teaching-related research projects.
 We support and develop individuals to be our University’s nominees to the scheme.

 Our annual Vice Chancellor’s Awards recognise exceptional contributions to our community from individuals and teams.
 Each year up to 8 awards of £2,000 each are made to successful applications.

 The Learning and Teaching Project Awards are open to all individuals and teams involved in teaching and in supporting the student learning experience at Anglia Ruskin.
 Funding is available for projects addressing issues of learning, teaching, and assessment that are aligned with our Learning, Teaching and Assessment strategy.